up42/docs/source/getting-started/first-custom-block.rst

    make login USER=me@example.com

-In order to push the block to the UP42 platform, you need to build the block Docker container with your **UP42 USER-ID**.
-To get your USER-ID, go to the `UP42 custom-blocks menu <https://console.up42.com/custom-blocks>`_.
+In order to push the block to the UP42 platform, you need to build the block Docker container with your **UP42 user ID**.
+To get your user ID, go to the `UP42 custom-blocks menu <https://console.up42.com/custom-blocks>`_.
-Click on "`PUSH a BLOCK to THE PLATFORM`" and copy your USERID from the command shown on the last line at "`Push the image to the UP42 Docker registry`".
-The USERID will look similar to this:
+Click on "`PUSH a BLOCK to THE PLATFORM`" and copy your user ID from the command shown on the last line at "`Push the image to the UP42 Docker registry`".
+The user ID will look similar to this:
 `63uayd50-z2h1-3461-38zq-1739481rjwia`

-Pass the USER-ID to the build command:
+Pass the user ID to the build command:

 .. code:: bash